Dissenting academies: Nature of the academies

 Several early academies became associated with particular theological positions.
 Richard Frankland of Rathmell Academy and Timothy Jollie of Attercliffe, founders of two of the most celebrated early academies, opposed any departure from Calvinist theology.
 It was rumoured that Jollie even forbade mathematics "as tending to scepticism and infidelity", although several of his students later became extremely proficient in the mathematics.

 Some academies were more broadminded in their teaching methodology, and in their attitudes towards possible methods of church governance.
 Indeed, several students at dissenting academies later became Anglicans.
 The dissenters themselves argued that their academies had stricter discipline than the universities, and were perceived by many to have promoted a more contemporary curriculum based on the practical sciences and modern history.
 In some of the larger academies French and High Dutch (German) were taught.
 The tutors and the students of the dissenting academies contributed in fundamental ways to the development of ideas, notably in the fields of theology, philosophy, literature, and science.

-These academies were funded partly by fees for tuition and lodging, as many of them were run in large houses as boarding establishments.
-They were also funded by philanthropic Dissenters such as William Coward (1647–1738), whose "will set up a trust fund ‘for the education and training up of young men … to qualify them for the ministry of the gospel among the Protestant Dissenters’, thus continuing the financial support he had given to such students in his lifetime".
-Sometimes this funding was organised along the lines of subscribers.

-The Independent or Congregational Fund Board was established in 1695 (i) to assist poor ministers, (2) to give young men who had already received a classical education, the theological and other training preparatory to the Christian ministry.